-- xvi.
-Maximize the overall economic benefit to the District, including: - Maximizing value to the District through land value proceeds (paid by Respondent to the District) and incremental property and sales taxes; and - Maximizing community benefits, including affordable housing and job creation and/or apprenticeship programs for District residents, particularly for residents within 1-mile of the property. - xvii.
-Provide funding plans, including sources and uses tables and multi-year pro-forma development budgets. - xviii.
-Display a willingness to provide the District with fair consideration for its real property assets; - xix.
-Demonstrate significant investments of "at risk" capital during the pre-development and development process; - xx.
-Exhibit a willingness to provide the District with a meaningful guarantee regarding payment and performance through final project completion. - xxi.
-Seeking the least amount of subsidy (either through a reduction in fair market value or through other District or federal public financing tools) to fill anticipated financing and/or investment gaps in the Project's capital structure; and xxii.
+- i.
+Maximize the overall economic benefit to the District, including: - ii.
+Maximizing value to the District through land value proceeds (paid by Respondent to the District) and incremental property and sales taxes; and - iii.
+Maximizing community benefits, including affordable housing and job creation and/or apprenticeship programs for District residents, particularly for residents within close proximity to the property or participating in a nearby workforce development training program. - iv.
+Provide funding plans, including sources and uses tables and multi-year pro-forma development budgets. - v.
+Display a willingness to provide the District with fair consideration for its real property assets; - vi.
+Demonstrate significant investments of "at risk" capital during the pre-development and development process; - vii.
+Exhibit a willingness to provide the District with a meaningful guarantee regarding payment and performance through final project completion. - viii.
+Seeking the least amount of subsidy (either through a reduction in fair market value or through other District or federal public financing tools) to fill anticipated financing and/or investment gaps in the Project's capital structure; and - ix.
 Providing District residents and businesses with opportunities to participate in the Project.
 Evidence of the inclusion of such businesses shall be in the form of written confirmation from such neighborhood-based businesses which shall include the scope and details of the said businesses' involvement in the Project.